 - The police conducted an incompetent and unreliable investigation

 - The testimony of the police informant was biased and untruthful

-- The police violated the suspect’s Miranda rights during interrogation
+- The police violated the suspect’s Miranda rights during the interrogation

-The police will often file charges for possession with intent to deliver a controlled substance when the amount of drugs found in the possession of the accused exceeds the amount usually possessed for personal use.
-The prosecutor is not required to prove that an actual delivery of drugs took place when possession with intent to deliver a controlled substance is charged.
+The police will often file charges for possession with intent to deliver a controlled substance when the amount of drugs found in the accused’s possession exceeds the amount usually possessed for personal use.
+The prosecutor is not required to prove that the actual delivery of drugs occurred when the cops file a possession with intent to deliver a controlled substance case.